cboulanger/citext/README.md

-# EXParser Docker Image & web frontend
+# EXParser Docker image & web frontend

 This is a docker image of a collection of [tools](https://excite.informatik.uni-stuttgart.de/#software) from the [EXcite project](https://excite.informatik.uni-stuttgart.de/)